thelindat/lua/README.md

 1. Cleanup TODO annotations that have accumulated over time; many are outdated.
 1. Cleanup documentation and piggyback off GLMs doxygen.
 1. Rewrite build scripts.
+1. Optimize `glm_createMatrix`.
+Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
+Worse when using the default Windows allocator.
 1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
 1. [binding](libs/glm-binding): Complete O3DE AzCore/Math (behaviorContext) aliasing (... where possible).
 1. Improve `lua_CFloatX` struct definitions, i.e., mimic `glm::detail::storage` when anonymous structs are supported.